What are the new rules for UK travel to France?

 Must I take a test?

 Yes.
+The rules say: “Travellers (12 years old or more) have to provide the result of a negative PCR or antigen test (in paper or digital format) carried out less than 24 hours prior to departure.”

-You must have a negative result to a Covid test (lateral flow will do) taken within 24 hours of departure to France.
-This must be privately obtained and paid for; you cannot use an NHS test.
+Antigen means that cheap and swift lateral flow tests are allowed.
+This test must be privately obtained and paid for; you cannot use an NHS test.

+The French authorities say: “Arrival screenings may be conducted at the places of arrival.
+If the result is positive, the traveller will be placed in isolation.”

 Any forms to fill in?

-Yes, two.
-The first is the passenger arrival form.
-(Bear in mind that the UK is Royaume-Uni on the drop-down menu.)

-This is mostly straightforward apart from the “zipcode” requirement – type 999.
-And when it asks, “What type of accommodation will you be staying in?” select “Individual accommodation”.
-Do not select “Jail”, one of the other options on the drop-down menu.

-The document generated when you complete it must be accompanied by your “sworn undertaking to comply with rules for entry” – asserting that you have not been suffering from coronavirus symptoms and “have no knowledge of having been in contact with a confirmed case of Covid-19 during the last 14 days”.
+You must sign a “sworn undertaking to comply with rules for entry” – asserting that you have not been suffering from coronavirus symptoms and “have no knowledge of having been in contact with a confirmed case of Covid-19 during the last 14 days”.

 This simple one-page form can be downloaded from near the foot of this document.
+Ferry firms and airlines may have their own version for you to sign.

 What do I need for travel within France?